RowanTL/manim-projects/README.md

 Using ManimCE and manim_slides for this.

+### EWMAC Short

+*In Progress*

+A youtube short describing the very basic idea of the EWMAC.
+I've been playing around with financial data recently so I thought this would be a fun video to make.
+Haven't uploaded in a while and feel like it.
+Seeing that people actually watch and like my content is rewarding unlike anything else.

 ### Row Operation Determinant Impact Short

 *Scraped* (If I were to come back to a video, it would be this one first)